-- Van Reeves functions on a Donation basis only; all donations towards his work must be made only after a given assignment is completed, with instructions on how to do so being provided by the musician.
-Contact Reeves via the Sub-Forum linked below for additional details.
+- Van Reeves functions on a Donation basis only, meaning clients may compensate for his services at any rate of their choosing; all donations towards his work must be made only after a given assignment is completed, with instructions on how to do so being provided by the musician.
+Contact Reeves via the Contact Form linked to this page’s sidebar, or by mailing sean.b[at]highereg[dot]com for additional details.

-- All uses of Reeves’ created music, whether donated towards or not, must be credited.
-This should be in the form of mentioning ‘The Mr. Reeves Project‘ within credits or by even directly linking to his Soundcloud and Higher Eclectic pages.
+- Usage rights and exclusivity of Reeves’ created music is negotiated on a case-by-case basis.
+All usage must be credited in the form of mentioning ‘The Mr. Reeves Project‘ within in-game credits or by even directly linking to his Soundcloud and Higher Eclectic Ground profiles.

 - Reeves finds that creating music under restrictive time conditions is detrimental to the quality, integrity and vision of his work.
 To this end, he prefers that collaborative opportunities provide him with an abundance of time to perform allotted tasks.